Newborns can be sleep trained; we do it very gently by “hinting” some ideas to them.

 We often mistakenly confuse tiredness for hunger because they look so similar.

-for obese parents, smokers and parents who drink alcohol or use any drugs.
+Co-sleeping is dangerous and not recommended.
+The risks involved in co-sleeping are even higher for obese parents, smokers, and parents who drink alcohol or use any drugs.

 Surviving the first two weeks:

-Your main goal is to establish a good feeding schedule and work on full quality feedings at feed
+Your main goal is to establish a good feeding schedule and work on full quality feedings at the feed times.

 If you don’t do this you will be trapped in a routine or habit of “snacking and snoozing”.

-Be flexible but try to keep feed times 2-3 hours apart ( this is generous)
+Be flexible but try to keep feed times 3 hours apart.

 A feed shouldn’t last longer than 30min unless your baby has medical conditions.

 Remember; be good to yourself and take naps where you can.
 There are no rewards for martyrs!